 An extended paper, an independent thesis, or a project in the candidate’s area of concentration is required for the S.T.M. degree.
 Extended papers are written in conjunction with the regular requirements for courses credited toward the S.T.M. degree.
 Candidates who choose to write theses or pursue projects must register for one or two terms of REL 3999, S.T.M.
 Thesis or Project, three credit hours per term.
 Projects are restricted to programs focusing on some aspect of ministerial practice.
 Candidates must present a proposal stipulating which of these three options they intend to pursue.
 The academic adviser, the adviser chosen to direct the thesis or project, and the director of S.T.M. studies must approve the proposal in advance.
 Normally the adviser who directs the thesis or project will also serve as academic adviser.
 A thesis, project, or extended paper must demonstrate independent research and critical inquiry.

-After an S.T.M. thesis has been approved by faculty readers, and prior to 5 p.m., May 11, 2017, a candidate must provide one correct copy to be microfilmed for the Divinity Library.
-This copy must be presented to the Registrar’s Office unbound and in final form.
+After an S.T.M. thesis has been approved by faculty readers, and prior to 5 p.m., May 10, 2018, a candidate must provide one correct copy to be microfilmed for the Divinity Library.
+This copy must be presented to the registrar’s office unbound and in final form.
 It must have a title page, be free of typographical errors, and employ an acceptable literary style, including standard forms for references.
-(Recommended manuals include the MLA Handbook for Writers of Research Papers; The Chicago Manual of Style; Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations; The Random House Handbook; or The SBL Handbook of Style for Ancient Near Eastern, Biblical, and Early Christian Studies.)
+(Recommended manuals include the MLA Handbook for Writers of Research Papers; The Chicago Manual of Style; Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations; and The SBL Handbook of Style for Biblical Studies and Related Disciplines.)
 Candidates will receive a form in regard to microfilming and copyright, to be submitted to the library with the final copy of the thesis.

 Persons who desire to take courses at YDS not leading to a degree may apply to be nondegree students.
 Normally, these students are persons pursuing graduate work at another institution who need to take a specific YDS course or are persons with graduate theological degrees who wish to take a course for professional development.
 Upon application, students will be given the opportunity to explain how their course of study relates to the nature, purpose, and educational resources of the school (see Nondegree Programs, in the chapter Admission).
 Nondegree students can be admitted to YDS for one academic year, during which they may take up to four courses.
 Upon request to the associate dean of admissions and financial aid, and with the approval of the senior associate dean of academic affairs, an individual’s nondegree status may be extended for an additional year.
 Nondegree students are not eligible for reading courses or directed studies programs.
 University courses outside YDS are not available to them.
 A few specified courses at YDS may not be open to nondegree students when the nature or size of the course requires that it be restricted to degree candidates.
 Nondegree students must adhere to the same policies and regulations of the School as degree students.